craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 ## Wi-fi
 Wifi is included in the price but no guarantee can be given for speed or availability.
 A reasonable-use policy may be enforced.

+## Noise
+Budleigh Salterton is a quiet town and we ask our residents to respect neighbours' privacy.

 ## Smoking
 Smoking is not permitted in either apartment.